drefa06/bash_debug_test/README.md

 ```
 call <func_to_exec> "<func_arg_1> ... <func_arg_n>"
 ```

-- The script can continue but we must list them and exit with a non zero code (ex: 2) In this case, call the func like:
+The script can continue but we must list them and exit with a non zero code In this case, call the func like:
 ```
 eval <func_to_exec> "<func_arg_1> ... <func_arg_n>" 2>> $ERRFILE
 ```
 And add following treatment at the end of script:
 ```
 if [ `cat $ERRFILE | wc -l` -ne 0 ]; then
     echo "### Non Critical error found during execution ###"